Association of the Russian Speaking Intersex: Mission

-The organisation mission is to improve the well-being of intersex-people in Eastern Europe and Central Asia.
-To raise awareness about intersex people, promote the full realization of their human rights, and provide informational, psychological, legal, and other types of support on intersex issues.
+The organization's mission is to improve the well-being of intersex-people in Eastern Europe and Central Asia: to raise awareness about intersex people, promote the full realization of their human rights, and provide informational, psychological, legal, and other types of support on intersex issues.

 History

 The organization was founded in August 2013 by Aleksander Berezkin after consulting with Julia Pustovit, the first modern intersex advocate in Eastern Europe.
 Thus, it became the first intersex organization in Russia, not counting the forum intersex.su.

-First it was organized in a form of closed information group in Facebook and then it was transformated into humen rights organization.
-ARSI has since recruited lawyers and other professionals.
-One of such persons, lawyer Ilia Saveliev, currently is a co-director of ARSI.
-Among other members of ARSI was also Irene Kuzemko, who founded her own intersex human rights organization in 2017.
+First organized as a closed information group in Facebook, ARSI has since recruited lawyers and other professionals.

+Irene Kuzemko, another ARSI member, founded her own intersex human rights organization in 2017.